-At Operation HOPE-Vista, our clients come through the doors broken and in desperate need of help for a multitude of reasons; here's one of their stories.
+At Operation HOPE-North County, our clients come through the doors broken and in desperate need of help for a multitude of reasons; here's one of their stories.

 Maggie had been working all her life until she came through the shelter doors fleeing from her abuser.
 With nothing but her son and the clothes on their backs, Maggie not only left her abuser behind; she left her home, her job, her dog, her family, and her friends behind.
 She did all this knowing that if she wanted her and her son to be safe, once she left she could never go back.